-- d.
-Equipment: Provide the item, quantity, amount, and percentage charged to the grant. - e.
-Supplies: Include the items being requested and rate.
-Description should also include how the supplies directly support the project. - f.
-Contractual: Provide the name of entity and identify whether it's a subrecipient, contractor, consultant, or service.
-Also provide the entity's rate. - g.
-Other Direct Costs: List any costs not included in any of the other cost categories. - h.
-Indirect Costs: Indirect costs should not exceed 10% of direct costs, unless the organization has a negotiated indirect cost rate agreement.
-Please reference 45 CFR §75.414. - i.
+- vi.
+Contractual: Provide the name of entity and identify whether it's a sub-recipient, contractor, consultant, or service.
+Also provide the entity's rate.
+Any vendors selected under this RFA will be required to provide a breakdown of its personnel costs for each person performing services under the contract.
+This breakdown shall include: the actual salary paid, the actual fringe rate applied to the salary, any overhead applied and the profit amount. - vii.
+Other Direct Costs: List any costs not included in any of the other cost categories. - viii.
+Indirect Costs: Indirect costs should not exceed 10% of direct costs.
+Please reference 45 CFR §75.414. - ix.
 Program Income: If the possibility of generating program income as a result of DBH funding exists, list source and amount as budget line items.